 Since 2000, Pistarckle Theater has been in residence in a modern, fully licensed theater in Tillett Gardens on the East End of St. Thomas, Virgin Islands.
 The 3,540 square foot air-conditioned Pistarckle Theater facility includes a 120-seat theater, lobby, box office, dressing room, administrative office, and storage area.
 Tillett Gardens is an artistic oasis and marketplace for local Caribbean arts and crafts.
 Pistarckle Theater has finally found its home among other brilliant community artists.

 Each season, the theater presents six full-length plays as part of its subscription season.
-Additional annual programming include semester-long workshops for children and teens that culminate in full-length productions.
-Pistarckle also has a film series that covers diverse topics, which are not necessarily mainstream choices and seek to fill a viewing gap of smaller art films.
+Additional annual programming includes semester-long workshops and summer camps for children and teens, that culminate in full-length productions.

 Pistarckle Theater recognizes the great potential in the island’s cultural diversity, rich artistic heritage, and resident performers, and is determined to expand and engage a current talent base.
-To increase the quality of some productions, Pistarckle will look for professional directors from the mainland to lead production programming and to train artists by offering classes and workshops for teenagers.
+To increase the quality of some productions, Pistarckle will look for professional directors from the mainland to lead production programming and to train artists by offering classes and workshops for pre-teens and teenagers.

 Directors have been invited based on their career accomplishments, teaching experience, and expertise as artist/administrators.
-These qualities provide the theater and Virgin Islanders with leadership, resources, education and the creative dialogue.
-Pistarckle is determined to provide excellent training for future performing artists, create challenging productions to keep talented performers in residence, attract outside artists to engage and compliment the existing artist population, and always build a stronger audience.
+These qualities provide the theater and Virgin Islanders with leadership, resources, education and creative dialogue.
+Pistarckle is determined to provide excellent training for future performing artists, create challenging productions to keep talented performers in residence, attract outside artists to engage and compliment the existing artist population, and always to build a stronger audience.

 For Pistarckle Theater, all productions should serve several needs for the island’s community and artists.
 They ideally provide: